-* You have several cross outs in the same note.
+* You have several cross outs within the same note.
 One or two is okay, but if your thank you note is only 3 sentences lots of cross outs may come across as sloppy and like you didn’t care about what you were writing.

 Cross it out when….

 * The note is being sent to someone you know well.
-I do this when writing thank you notes to my parents, grandma, or siblings.
+I do this when writing thank-you notes to my parents, grandma, or siblings.
 We know each other well and have written enough thank you notes to each other that a crossed out word is alright.
 They are likely not judging your penmanship.

 * It’s your last thank you note and you it’s not for a job interview.
-If you don’t have a another blank card to start over with, just keep going.
+If you don’t have a blank card to start over with, just keep going.
 Most people are forgiving and will be thrilled to be getting a thank you note in the mail.

 If you like everything to be neat, then feel free to start over in any situation.